 Western interest in ancient Egyptian history and culture has led to extensive archaeological expeditions and innumerable collections of these magnificent antiquities in museums worldwide.
-Far Horizons proudly presents a truly unique 7-day tour to Boston, Philadelphia, Brooklyn and New York City with an emphasis on the Egyptian art at each city’s great museums.
-Begin in Boston where we walk through the Museum of Fine Arts with Dr. Lawrence Berman, the Senior Curator of Ancient Egyptian, Nubian, and Near Eastern Art.
+Far Horizons proudly presents a truly unique 7-day excursion to Boston, Philadelphia, Brooklyn and New York City with an emphasis on the Egyptian art at each city’s great museums.
+Begin in Boston where we walk through the Museum of Fine Arts.
+Enjoy a private presentation on Nubian Art by the former curator at the MFA, Dr. Rita Freed.
 At Harvard University, learn about the ground-breaking work being done on the digital Giza Project.
-At the University of Pennsylvania in Philadelphia join a conversation with the Associate Curator, Egyptian Section as we view the extraordinary Egyptology assemblage in the newly renovated Museum of Archaeology and Anthropology, and at the Brooklyn Museum.
+At the University of Pennsylvania in Philadelphia view the extraordinary Egyptology assemblage in the newly renovated Museum of Archaeology and Anthropology, and at the Brooklyn Museum.
 Finally, we spend the day examining the bounteous Egyptian collection at the Metropolitan Museum of Art in New York City and nearby Cleopatra’s Needle – an Aswan granite obelisk from Egypt – in Central Park.

 Professor Bob Brier and art historian Patricia Remler will teach us about these outstanding Egyptian relics and their migration to their museums in the USA.
 Overnights will be in 4- and 5-star, centrally located hotels in order to experience all that Boston and New York City have to offer.
 And on our last evening, we will proceed to the Bronx to the home of our study leaders who will host us for our final Egyptomania dinner party.
 Won’t you join Far Horizons and only 13 others on this very special and unusual itinerary in quest of exquisite Egyptian art?